codewithdev/E-library/README.md

 ## Functionalities
 -Basic CRUD Operations
- - Adding a New Book in the Stack
- - Editing Details of the Added Book
- - Read More functionality(Sourcing URL)
- - Delete A Book in the Stack

 - Basic UI Design with Search Functionality.
 - Pagination to hold more than Thousand books in the stack.
 - Extended Functionalities